marcuskrahl/xmonad-config/README.markdown

 Colors set in the xmobar config and dmenu script are meant to coincide with the [IR_Black terminal and vim themes](http://blog.infinitered.com/entries/show/6).

+##  Changes from the original repository

+* Fixed a bug in dmenu-with-yeganesh
+* Changed the xmobar layout
+* Customized xsession to run different programs on startup
+* Changed the tab layout
+* Uses pulseaudio instead of ALSA
+* Added the correct key codes for laptop and multi media functions